ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 Again, from the vantage of any single one of these activities, the developer can be considered part-time.
 If you factor in the overhead of management activity that is still quite pervasive in many organizations, then that overhead is going to be multiplied by the number of projects (or areas of work) that the developer has on their plate.
 As you can see, this problem grows geometrically and can really limit productivity.

-The Rangers experience this problem regularly since we are, by definition, a part-time group of volunteers.
-Therefore, because our experience is so like what many in your organization likely face, you may find value in our journey to a solution.

 #### Geographically distributed teams

 The ALM Rangers are a worldwide organization of ALM zealots, and almost none of us is anywhere near a peer in proximity (with a few exceptions, of course).
-For instance, I'm the only Ranger in the entire state where I live.
 There are entire countries with only a single Ranger in them.
 Managing such a widely distributed group can be overwhelming.
 With self-organized teams, the need for oversight lessens as the smaller teams take on personal responsibility for their own work.

 The challenge of a highly distributed workforce is much more prevalent than you might think.
 Increasingly, teams in all sorts of organizations are distributed across floors in a building, buildings on a campus, offices in different cities, and even cities in different countries.
 Off-shoring and near-shoring are more and more common.